 - 1 pork tenderloin ours came in a package of two

 - 1/2 cup yellow mustard

 - 6 dill pickles sandwich slices

-Get started making the best Cuban sandwich recipe and enjoying more Summer Citrus from South Africa by entering their sweepstakes!
+Get started making the best Cuban sandwich recipe and enjoying more Summer Citrus from South Africa!